eosnetworkfoundation/grant-framework/applications/rosetta-api-server.md

 - Continuous developer & exchange support
 - Keep operating API server
   - With data processor to RDB
-  - Communicating one of Antelope-based blockchain
+  - Communicating one of the Antelope-based blockchains

 #### Expected outcome